Skip to content

 Run the inspector with your MCP server:

-# For pip-installed version
+# For uv-installed version

 mcp-inspector linux-mcp-server